-6. Though periods of intensive evangelistic effort are spiritually beneficial, the work of the meeting, including that of the pastor, should be carried on throughout the year with the purpose of deepening and enriching the religious life of the members.
+5. The logical and natural counterpart of a restored personal fellowship with God is a compelling concern to share with other people both at home and throughout the year with the purpose of deepening and enriching the religious life of the members.
 The most stable and healthful conditions usually follow constant and steady building of Christian character.
 The relationship of children with the meeting through associate membership provides a great opportunity for special work in evangelism.
 Methods of a teaching ministry, such as preparatory classes given at the intellectual and spiritual level of the young, will bear rich fruit in later years.
 Loyalty to Christ places upon Friends the constant obligation to seek by every appropriate method to win men to the Christian life.